Hellathor/Python-fileOperations/README.txt

 	* Editing an existing file
 	* Viewiing the content of a file

-NOTE: YOUR FILE WILL BE LOCATED IN A FOLDER NAMED files IN THE SAME DIRECTORY
+NOTE: YOUR FILE WILL BE LOCATED IN A FOLDER NAMED files (FOR NOW,
-      WITH THIS FILE (OR THE PYTHON FILE)
+      YOU HAVE TO CREATE THE FOLDER YOURSELF) IN THE SAME DIRECTORY WITH THIS FILE (OR THE PYTHON FILE)
 	 ALL OPERATIONS INVOLVED ARE LIMITED TO .txt (NOTEPAD) FILES YOU CAN EDIT IT TO YOUR CHOICE OF FILE